peterjc/thapbi-pict/docs/database.rst

 *Phytophthora* ITS1 target region, and is used in the first :ref:`worked example <woody_hosts>`.

-The default database is compiled from the following sets of sequences:

-- Curated *Phytophthora* ITS1 sequences (at species level) in a FASTA file, imported using the ``thapbi_pict curated-import`` command.
-- NCBI *Peronosporales* (including *Phytophthora*) at genus level, using the ``thapbi_pict import`` command with NCBI heuristics and primer trimming. i.e. We discard the author provided species information as we found too many were misclassified, keeping only the stated genus.
-- Observed ITS1 sequences from single isolate positive controls run on a MiSeq plate, using the ``thapbi_pict seq-import`` command.
-- Four G-BLOCK synthetic controls in a FASTA file, imported using the ``thapbi_pict import`` command.

-These are vetted against the NCBI taxonomy, meaning species not (yet) defined in the NCBI taxonomy are downgraded to unknown species.

 For further details see the ``database/README.rst`` file in the source code, and script ``database/build_ITS1_DB.sh`` which automates this.